truongnhukhang/codetotrade-docs/docs/architecture/1-Concept.md

 - Line: The plot will be display as a line chart.

-- Column: The plot will be display as a column chart.
+- Column: The plot will be display as a column chart (histogram chart).

 ```json
 {